Hello, my name is Doug Dowds, W6HB,

 Antennas and The Museum Attics

-The antenna feed lines, or coax, go from the antennas on top of the clock tower into the station.
+The antenna feed lines, or coax, go from the antennas on top of the roof behind the clock tower and into the station.
 It’s not an easy journey.
-Two HF antennas, four VHF-UHF antennas, and a rotator cable on more than a 100-foot path was a major undertaking.
-From the top of the clock tower it is gathered in a bundle and travels down the outside to the next roof level.
-It then passes inside the clock tower through a four inch PVC elbow.
-Inside the clock tower it enters a four inch steel conduit system.
-Snaking its way through several multi-level sections of attic and two attic walls.
+Cabling for two HF antennas, four VHF-UHF antennas, and a rotator running more than a 100-foot path was a major undertaking.
+From behind the clock tower it is gathered in a bundle and travels down the outside to the next roof level.
+It then passes through a four inch PVC elbow.
+Once inside it enters a four inch steel conduit system snaking its way through several multi-level sections of attic and two attic walls.
 There is a permanent pull rope installed in the conduit.
 A space was allowed to work with the coax in the attic.
 It all comes down into the station via a four inch PVC pipe, ending behind the station console.